-In December 2008, Madoff's scheme was exposed, and the Trustee was appointed for BLMIS pursuant to the Securities Investor Protection Act ("SIPA").
-The Trustee commenced recovery actions against hundreds of BLMIS customers who had withdrawn funds from Madoff's scheme.
-Asserting both actual and fraudulent transfer claims as well as preference claims, the Trustee sought to claw back these withdrawal payments so they could be distributed ratably for the benefit of all BLMIS customers.
+In December 2008, Madoff's scheme was exposed, and trustee Picard was appointed for BLMIS pursuant to the Securities Investor Protection Act.
+The trustee commenced recovery actions against hundreds of BLMIS customers who had withdrawn funds from Madoff's scheme.
+Asserting both actual and fraudulent transfer claims as well as preference claims, the trustee sought to claw back these withdrawal payments so they could be distributed ratably for the benefit of all BLMIS customers.

-After withdrawing the bankruptcy reference in over 80 clawback actions, U.S. District Court Judge Jed S. Rakoff concluded, in two separate decisions from September 2011 and April 2012, that the Section 546(e) safe harbor for securities contracts applied, and dismissed the clawback claims except for claims based on actual fraudulent transfers under Section 548(a)(1)(A), which are specifically excepted from Section 546(e).
-The Trustee appealed.
+After withdrawing the bankruptcy reference in over 80 clawback actions, U.S. District Judge Jed S. Rakoff concluded, in two separate decisions from September 2011 and April 2012, that the Section 546(e) safe harbor for securities contracts applied, and dismissed the clawback claims except for claims based on actual fraudulent transfers under Section 548(a)(1)(A), which are specifically excepted from Section 546(e).
+The trustee appealed.

-B. Section 546(e) and the Trustee's Arguments
+Section 546(e) and the Trustee's Arguments